signalfx/signalfx-agent/docs/monitors/sql.md

 can use in the expression.
 Note that literal string values used in your expressions must be surrounded by `"`.

-For example, the MySQL `SHOW REPLICA STATUS` query does not let you pre-process columns using SQL but let us say you wanted to convert the `Slave_IO_Running` column, which is a string `Yes`/`No` value, to a gauge datapoint that has a value
+For example, the MySQL `SHOW REPLICATE STATUS` query does not let you pre-process columns using SQL but let us say you wanted to convert the `Slave_IO_Running` column, which is a string `Yes`/`No` value, to a gauge datapoint that has a value